What are the 4 Types of OCD

 Many years ago I worked with a young woman who had to check septic and sewer caps because she feared she would fall in them.
 She knew it was completely irrational but yet she could no longer leave her house because of her checking behaviors.

-Common Checking OCD Obsessions
+Checking OCD: Common Obsessions

-Some of the significant fears of individuals with checking OCD are the following:
+Some of the significant fears of individuals with Checking OCD are the following:

 • Fear of starting a fire